taocpp/PEGTL/doc/Rules-and-Grammars.md

    : until< eof, anything > {};
 ```

-In order to let a parsing run do more than verify whether an input conforms to the grammar, it is necessary to attach some user-defined actions to some grammar rules, as explained in the section on [Actions and States](Actions-and-States.md).
+In order to let a parsing run do more than verify whether an input conforms to the grammar, it is necessary to attach user-defined *actions* to some grammar rules, as explained in [Actions and States](Actions-and-States.md).

 Copyright (c) 2014-2017 Dr. Colin Hirsch and Daniel Frey